Privacy Notice

 The Council retains personal data as follows:

-- Routine correspondence containing personal data will be securely destroyed after 5 years.
+- routine correspondence containing personal data will be securely destroyed after 5 years

-o Members’ personal information will be destroyed at the end of their term (members cannot sit for more than one term).
+- personal data relating to Council members will be destroyed at the end of their term (members cannot sit for more than one term)

 What categories of personal data are you processing?